Guide Copilot with a single example

 Sample one-shot prompts

-- “Using the flashcard format below, create one for upgrading laptop RAM:
+- "Using the flashcard format below, create one for identifying phishing indicators:

-Example: ‘To replace a smartphone battery…’ (include concise numbered steps).” - “Mirror the tone of this policy reminder to write one about BYOD security:
+Example: 'To investigate a failed login alert…' (include concise numbered steps)." - "Mirror the tone of this security policy reminder to write one about incident reporting:

 Workshop: copy the style